Computational Spectroscopy and Imaging

 - detectors: UV-Vis-NIR spectrometers, UV-Vis-NIR photodiodes, photomultiplier modules, mid-IR camera, CMOS cameras

-- specialized optical elements, e.g. light modulation via DMD (digital micromirror device)
+- specialized optical elements, e.g., light modulation via DMD (digital micromirror device)

-The main areas of our research focus are:
+The main areas of our research are:

-- Hyperspectral Detection System of Hazardous Substances PDF (0.5 MB)
+- Hyperspectral System of Dangerous Substances Detection

-- Coherent Excitation Coding for Exploitation of Compressed Sensing in Laser Spectroscopy PDF (0.3 MB)
+- Coherent Excitation Coding for Exploitation of Compressed Sensing in Laser Spectroscopy

-- Imaging of chemical compounds with a hyperspectral camera
+- Imaging of Chemical Compounds with a Hyperspectral Camera

 RNDr.
 Karel Žídek, Ph.D.